Logging On to Microsoft Windows

 A similar problem can occur if you use the number pad on the right side of your keyboard when you have digits in your password.
 If the Number Lock is not enabled, keypresses on the number pad won't be registered.
 It's not always easy to tell if the Number Lock is enabled; so, to avoid this problem, get in the habit of always using the number keys that run horizontally above the letters on your keyboard for typing passwords.

 What's frustrating is that all of these problems would be avoided if Windows allowed you the option to see what you're typing when entering your password.
-But, conventional security practice forbids this, so secure versions of Windows do not allow it.
+But, conventional security practice forbids this, so secure versions of Windows never allowed it.
+(With the release of Windows 8 in late 2012, Microsoft has finally given us this option, to better balance usability with security.)

 Sometimes it's not a typo or keyboard problem; you might simply have gotten your Windows password mixed up with the password for something else.
 Many users run various programs that they must log on to throughout the day.
 Examples include a specialized billing application, customer management software, web-based e-mail, or a password-protected QuickBooks file.
 If this sounds like your situation, consider whether you have absent-mindedly typed the password for something else when having problems logging on to Windows.